 Introduction

 In describing the vertebrae of animals, both extinct and extant, it is common to refer to characteristics such as “zygosphenal facets have their long axes inclined steeply anterodorsally” (Scanlon et al. 2003:594), “the neural arch slopes anteriorly from the posterior end of the centrum” (Blows 2014:237) and “the neural spine has now reverted to a more conventional posterior slope” (Norman 2020:65).
 In our own work, a diagnostic characteristic of the sauropod dinosaur Xenoposeidon proneneukos is “Neural arch slopes anteriorly 30°–35° relative to the vertical” (Taylor 2018a:5).
 But all of these characters can only be interpreted in light of a specific orientation of the vertebra in question.
 If the vertebra is pitched backwards 15°, a cranial slope of 35° becomes only 20° (Figure 1); and a cranial slope of 10° would become a caudal slope of 5°.
-Characters such as these may be used in a phylogenetic analysis, as for example C460 of Mannion et al. (2019), “Middle cervical neural spines, orientation of anterior margin in lateral view: vertical or sloping posterodorsally (0); anteriorly inclined (1)”.
+Characters such as these may be used in a phylogenetic analysis, as for example character 460 of Mannion et al. (2019), “Middle cervical neural spines, orientation of anterior margin in lateral view: vertical or sloping posterodorsally (0); anteriorly inclined (1)”.
 In such cases, the orientation in which the vertebra is examined can affect the scoring of a taxon, and potentially the tree topology recovered by the analysis.
 Orientation of vertebrae is therefore potentially crucial for descriptive purposes.
+Similarly, morphometric analyses use landmark descriptions such as “anterior ventral mid-point of centrum” and “posterior left lateral-most point of centrum” (Randau et al. 2017:supplementary file ESM2:table S2, homologous dataset landmarks 1 and 12).
+Such landmark descriptions must be interpreted in the context of a specific orientation of the vertebra being measured: in the absence of an explicit baseline, observations and measurements cannot be independently replicated.

 [Figure 1 here]

-Beyond the simple need to measure angles of inclinations against an objectively defined baseline, there are biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation.
-For example, although the spinal cord does not completely fill the neural canal in most vertebrates, the cross-sectional area of the neural canal does vary in concert with the cross-sectional area of the spinal cord.
+There are also biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation.
+For example, although the spinal cord does not completely fill the neural canal in most vertebrates, the cross-sectional area of the neural canal does vary in concert with the cross-sectional area of the spinal cord (Giffin 1990).
 This allows us to estimate serial variation in spinal cord diameter, and to make inferences regarding gross patterns of limb use in extinct animals, including dinosaurs (Giffin 1990, 1992, 1995a, b).
-These estimates and inferences depend on the cross-sectional area of the neural canal — but the apparent area varies depending on how a vertebra is oriented when the measurement is taken.
+These estimates and inferences depend on the cross-sectional area of the neural canal — but when determining this from photographs, as is often necessary when access to the specimens is not convenient, the apparent area depends on how the vertebra is oriented in the available images.
 In most cases, sighting directly along the neural canal will maximize the apparent cross-sectional area of the neural canal as seen in cranial or caudal view.
-If the neural canal and articular surfaces of the centrum are not orthogonal, orienting the vertebra according to the verticality of the articular surfaces will result in a decreased apparent diameter of the neural canal (Figure 2).
+If the neural canal and articular surfaces of the centrum are not orthogonal, using an image in which the vertebra is oriented according to the verticality of the articular surfaces will result in a decreased apparent diameter of the neural canal (Figure 2).

 [Figure 2 here]

-For determining neural canal cross-section to estimate spinal cord size, we would prefer to orient the vertebra according to the long axis of the neural canal, as in Figure 2C–D. For other purposes, such as measuring the articular surface area of the centrum to estimate biomechanical loading or intervertebral cartilage properties, we might prefer to orient the vertebra with the articular surfaces vertical, as in Figure 2A–B. More generally, the complexity of vertebral geometry requires careful thought as to which definition of horizontality is appropriate in each analytical context.
+For determining neural canal cross-section to estimate spinal cord size, we would prefer to orient the vertebra according to the long axis of the neural canal, as in Figure 2C–D. For other purposes, such as measuring the articular surface area of the centrum to estimate biomechanical loading or intervertebral cartilage properties (e.g. Christian 2002), we might prefer to orient the vertebra with the articular surfaces vertical, as in Figure 2A–B. More generally, the complexity of vertebral geometry requires careful thought as to which definition of horizontality is appropriate in each analytical context.